MEAN LEAN OPINION-WRITING MACHINE?

 Bismar, MD v.
 Morehead, No. 08-0009 (Tex.
 Aug.
 29, 2008)(per curiam)(Med-Mal, sufficiency of expert

-doctor entitled to interlocutory appeal of order denying motion to dismiss)
+report, doctor entitled to interlocutory appeal of order denying motion to dismiss)

 MIKE BISMAR, M.D. v.
 DOROTHY A. MOREHEAD, VAUGHN R. MOREHEAD AND JAMES P.